Person Centred Care and Planning

 What does person-centred care mean in practice?

-Person-centred care means supporting individuals in a way that reflects their preferences, needs and values.
-In practice, this involves listening to the person, involving them in decisions, respecting their choices and adapting support to suit them rather than following a fixed routine.
+Person-centred care means supporting individuals in a way that reflects their preferences, needs, and values.
+In practice, this involves listening to the person, involving them in decisions, respecting their choices, and adapting support to suit them rather than running through a fixed routine.
+The difference often isn’t in what gets done, but in how, when, and why it gets done.

 Why is person-centred care important for CQC inspections?